Mind the Gap: Examining the Self-Improvement Capabilities of Large Language Models: Introduction

 \section{Introduction}

-Recent work increasingly explores the use of synthetic data in training large language models (LLMs), with applications in both pre-training and post-training \citep{bai2022constitutional,meng2022generating,li2023textbooks,adler2024nemotron,dubey2024llama,yang2024qwen2, hui2024qwen2,li2024synthetic}.
+\iclr{ } Recent work increasingly explores the use of synthetic data in training large language models (LLMs), with applications in both pre-training and post-training \citep{bai2022constitutional,meng2022generating,li2023textbooks,adler2024nemotron,dubey2024llama,yang2024qwen2, hui2024qwen2,li2024synthetic}.
 While synthetic data, often generated by LLMs, by often, do you mean there are cases that are written by humans? it seems not very common offers a valuable complement to human-generated data, its misuse can harm performance. \citet{bertrand2023stability} and \citet{gerstgrasser2024model} showed self-training on model-generated data leads to degradation.
 To mitigate this, incorporating a ``reliable'' verifier to label data has shown promise in preventing such performance collapse \citep{gillman2024self}. \loose

 A straightforward verification mechanism is to train a reward model on human-annotated data to assess the quality of synthetic data \citep{lightman2023let,wang2024math}.
 However, this approach can be prohibitively expensive and may offer few signals in domains where models exhibit super-human performance.
-An alternative is to use a stronger model \citep{chang2023learning,havrilla2024teaching} for annotation, but this becomes infeasible when the model when the model to be improved is already state-of-the-art in its capabilities, is at the frontier of current capabilities.
-A promising solution is to use the model to label its own generations label seems ambiguous, maybe just verify the correctness or quality of its own generation.
+An alternative is to use a stronger model \citep{chang2023learning,havrilla2024teaching} for annotation, but this becomes infeasible when the model is at the frontier of current capabilities.
+A promising solution is to use the model to label its own generations.
 Motivated by the intuition that ``verification is easier than generation'', one can hypothesize that the model may act as a better-than-random verifier of its own outputs, enabling \textit{self-improvement} \citep{zelikman2022star}.

 Most previous self-improvement algorithms can be summarized as follows: 1) make multiple generations from the model, 2) use the same model to verify the generations, and 3) distill from the reranked/filtered generation \citep{zelikman2022star,huang2022large,wang2022self2,yehudai2024genie,madaan2024self, yuan2024self,xu2024pride,liang2024sheep}.
 With this framework, self-improvement is also related to improving inference quality \citep{wang2022self,welleck2024decoding} -- if the model can verify its own generation, self-improvement can enhance test-time performance with additional computation towards more generations and updates.